Hückel method: Application in optical activity analysis

-By using 3,5-dimethylene-1-cyclopentene as an example.
+Consider 3,5-dimethylene-1-cyclopentene as an example.
 Transition electric dipole, magnetic dipole and electric quadrupole moments interactions result in optical rotation(OR), which can be described by both tensor components and chemical geometries.
 The in phase overlap of two molecular orbitals yield negative charge while depleting charge out of phase.
 The movement can be interpreted quantitatively by corresponding π and π* orbitals coefficients.